JaredReisinger/jaredreisinger.com/content/resume/index.md

   "Senior Software Design Engineer, Visual Studio" "2009–2013">}}

 Designed and implemented the addition of Windows Phone 8.1 support to the AppX manifest designer.
-New platforms and platform features can be added and the designer UI adapts to the platform features at runtime, resulting in a single codebase to maintain, reducing duplicated code.
+New platforms and platform features could be added and the designer UI adapted to the platform features at runtime, resulting in a single codebase to maintain, reducing duplicated code.
 Redesigned the AppX manifest designer’s multi-resolution image management implementation to handle the UI presentation of hundreds of simultaneous images without adversely impacting responsiveness.

-Designed and implemented 3rd-party extensibility point for managing “connected services” used to integrate Windows Azure Mobile Services into end-developer applications.
-This design is subsequently being used as a model for the redesign of the core Visual Studio behavior to “add a new item” of any type to any project.
+Designed and implemented third-party extensibility point for managing “connected services” used to integrate Windows Azure Mobile Services into end-developer applications.
+This design was subsequently used as a model for the redesign of the core Visual Studio behavior to “add a new item” of any type to any project.

 Designed and implemented tool to migrate thousands of legacy and proprietary setup authoring files into open-source WiX authoring, resulting in significantly improved componentization and flexibility.